cybellereaper/selenelang/docs/guides/getting-started.md

 - [Go 1.21+](https://go.dev/dl/) for building the CLI and embedding Selene.
 - A terminal with access to standard developer tools.

+## Grab a release build

+The quickest path is to download a prebuilt archive from the [GitHub Releases](https://github.com/cybellereaper/selenelang/releases) page.
+Each asset bundles the CLI binary and license for Linux, macOS, and Windows.
+Unpack the archive that matches your platform and move the `selene` (or `selene.exe`) binary somewhere on your `PATH`.

 ## Fetch the source

+Prefer to build it yourself or hack on the language?
 Clone the repository and download dependencies:

 ```bash
 git clone https://github.com/your-user/selenelang.git